pickyourtrail_logo

 The swing is open to the public throughout the day, you can often see locals praying here because of the religious significance.
 You can visit the swing at any time of the day.

 There is no entrance fee to visit the giant swing.
-Explore the vibrant culture, stunning landscapes, and rich history of Thailand with our curated Bangkok Tour Packages, offering an unforgettable journey filled with adventure and relaxation.
+Explore the vibrant culture, stunning landscapes, and rich history of Thailand with our curated Bangkok package with flight, offering an unforgettable journey filled with adventure and relaxation.

 How to Reach Giant Swing Bangkok